 Why is this so?

 Disks are slow, and they are not getting faster.
-If you’re reading a huge chunk of data from a small number disks, it is going to be painfully slow.
+If you’re reading a huge chunk of data from a small number of disks, it is going to be painfully slow.
 You will also hit storage limits since you can only read from the storage that’s on the machine.

 The parallelism of disk I/O is arguably one of the most important factors in improving throughput.
 The full-scan performance will increase linearly, in relation to the number of disk drives working in parallel.
 Some data warehouse appliances provide special storage units that allow you to run a query in parallel on hundreds of disk drives.
-But, this set up tends to be quite expensive as they are all on-premise and often involve proprietary hardware products.
+But, this setup tends to be quite expensive as they are all on-premise and often involve proprietary hardware products.

 CPUs are not getting faster.
 Gone are the days when CPU clock speeds increased dramatically from year to year.
-This largely due to the fact that designing faster chips is difficult.
+This is largely due to the fact that designing faster chips is difficult.